Waste: Reporting

 There are many issues that surround reporting waste.
 It is most commonly measured by size or weight, and there is a stark difference between the two.
 For example, organic waste is much heavier when it is wet, and plastic or glass bottles can have different weights but be the same size.
 On a global scale it is difficult to report waste because countries have different definitions of waste and what falls into waste categories, as well as different ways of reporting.
 Based on incomplete reports from its parties, the Basel Convention estimated 338 million tonnes of waste was generated in 2001.
 For the same year, OECD estimated 4 billion tonnes from its member countries.
-Despite these inconsistencies, waste reporting is still useful on a small and large scale to determine key causes and locations, and to find ways of preventing, minimizing, recovering, treating, and disposing waste.
+Despite these inconsistencies, waste reporting is still useful on a small and large scale to determine key causes and locations, and to find ways of preventing, minimizing, recovering, treating, and disposing of waste.

 Costs

 Environmental costs

-Inappropriately managed waste can attract rodents and insects, which can harbour gastrointestinal parasites, yellow fever, worms, the plague and other conditions for humans, and exposure to hazardous wastes, particularly when they are burned, can cause various other diseases including cancers.
-Toxic waste materials can contaminate surface water, groundwater, soil, and air which causes more problems for humans, other species, and ecosystems.
+Inappropriately managed waste can attract rodents and insects, which can harbor gastrointestinal parasites, yellow fever, worms, various diseases, and other conditions for humans, and exposure to hazardous wastes, particularly when they are burned, can cause various other diseases including cancers.Toxic waste materials can contaminate surface water, groundwater, soil, and air, which causes more problems for humans, other species, and ecosystems.
 A form of waste disposal involving combustion creates a significant amount of greenhouse gases.
 When the burned waste contains metals, it can create toxic gases.
 On the other hand, when the waste contains plastics, the gases produce contain CO2.
-As global warming and CO2 emission increase, soil begins to become a larger carbon sink and will become increasingly volatile for our plant life.
+As global warming and CO2 emissions increase, soil begins to become a larger carbon sink and will become increasingly valuable for plant life.